fullerben1993/OpenBypass/README.md

 ## If you are sharing this on a blog or what not, please direct users to this repository instead of a file-sharing service, it helps raise awareness for this project.

+# Supported Devices
+- Anything supported by checkra1n is supported.

 # Current Features
 - OTA Disabler for iOS 12+
 - Eraser for iOS 12 +